workingjubilee/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-The Document Object Model (DOM) is the result of the browser transforming the HTML, CSS, and JS files that it has been provided into a visible and potentially interactive display.
-The document itself is an Object in terms of JavaScript which can be called on to manipulate the page.
+The Document Object Model (DOM) is the interface the developer has with the browser as the browser transforms the HTML, CSS, and JS files that it has been provided into a visible and potentially interactive display.
+The document itself is an Object in terms of JavaScript which can be called on to manipulate the display, this is our interface.

 2. What is an event?